-Even if the applicant selected is already employed in another Community institution, his personal file is not transferred to the Committee and the recruitment procedure is similar to the procedure for completely new recruits.
+Even if the applicant selected is already employed in another Community institution, his personal file is not transferred to the Committee and the recruitment procedure is the same as for completely new recruit.

 If the applicant is already employed by the Committee and so already has a personal file, he is not required to produce any additional document.